Different types of 3D Printing

 - There is a host of places you can buy your first 3D printer from.
 You could order one from Amazon or buy a second-hand device and save yourself a good amount of money.

 Well, that’s that.
-Now, that you know almost everything there is to know about 3D printers and 3D printing technique, it is time to explore what you can do with them.
+Now, that you know almost everything there is to know about 3D printers and 3D printing techniques, it is time to explore what you can do with them.